 Become a Deputy Sheriff

-NOW HIRING!
-The Fairfax County Sheriff's Office IS ACCEPTING APPLICATIONS for the position of Deputy Sheriff from August 5 - September 2, 2016.
+The Fairfax County Sheriff's Office is NOT ACCEPTING APPLICATIONS at this time for the position of Deputy Sheriff.
+The next recruiting period will be open from December 10, 2016 - January 6, 2017.
 If interested, you must apply through Fairfax County's online job application system.
-The position will only be listed during this active recruiting period.
+The position will only be listed during the recruiting period.